 - Strings of fairy lights can wrap trees, provide a twinkly canopy, or decorate your table.
 These waterproof lights are solar, so you can feel good about leaving them on all night.
-Available on Amazon, $34.99 for a 4-pack.
+Available on Amazon.

 - Soft faux-fur throws will keep your guests warm around the fire.
-This ruched, elegant reversible faux-mink blanket can be used indoors and out, By Chanasya, available on Amazon for $49.99.
+This ruched, elegant reversible faux-mink blanket can be used indoors and out.
+Find on Amazon.

 - Firepits provide a warm place for your friends and family to gather around.
-They can cost as little as $40 and as much as several hundred or thousand of dollars.
+They can cost as little as $40 and as much as several hundred or thousands of dollars.

 Eat more cake

 This is a tradition we (and Marie Antoinette) can get behind.
 Kakkukahvi is Finnish, fika is Swedish but both Scandinavian words generally mean the same thing: enjoying a cup of coffee and a piece of cake.
 It’s more than that, though.
 It’s an invitation to pause and indulge in something enjoyable with a few friends and family.

 We would warm up the kitchen by baking an Italian Pear Almond Cake or Greek Yogurt Pear Coffee Cake, make a delicious pot of coffee, and invite our best friends over for a leisurely morning or afternoon.

 It’s also possible to embrace winter inside.
 Known as hygge in Danish, koselig in Norwegian, the tradition of making home cozy uses light to celebrate the darkness of winter.
 Indoors, families gather around the fireplace.
 Rooms may glow from string lights and candles.